zumasys/docs/site/jbase/jbc/convert/README.md

 ## Description

-The **CONVERT** function is the function form of the [CONVERT](./../convert-%28statement%29) statement.
+**CONVERT** is the function form of the [CONVERT](./../convert-%28statement%29) statement.
 It performs exactly the same function but may also operate on an expression rather than being restricted to variables.
 The function takes the general form:

 ```
 CONVERT(expression1, expression2, expression3)